jvrreis/Cyclistic-bike-share-analysis/README.md

 # Cyclistic-bike-share-analysis
-This is my repository for Google Data analytics Capstone task 1
+This is my repository for Google Data Analytics Professional Certificate capstone task 1